FlowFuse/flowfuse/docs/user/snapshots.md

 Devices can optionally disable auto snapshots, in the developer mode tab.
 This can be helpful to avoid excessive data usage when a device is in the field or on a cellular connection.

-NOTE: This feature is available to instances and application assigned devices only.
+NOTE: This feature is only available to Team and Enterprise tier teams